Let’s keep this simple. Do NOT pay your traffic ticket before considering your legal options and the consequence of your actions.

 By simply paying your ticket, you are admitting your guilt and points will immediately be assessed against your license.

 More points on your license is essentially taking more money out of your pocket to cover increased insurance rates.
 Too many points may also result in the suspension or revocation of your driving privileges.
-Don’t settle for a traffic ticket in Jacksonville that will remain on your record for life.
+Don’t settle for a traffic ticket that will remain on your record for life.

 Your Guide to Florida Traffic Violation Laws